 Despite consumer protection laws designed to safeguard the public, thousands of people are injured in the U.S. every year by dangerous products on the market.
 Individuals get hurt when manufactures place profit over safety.
-If you or your loved one has been injured by a dangerous product, contact Hanson & Mouri in Riverside, CA today.
+If you or your loved one has been injured by a dangerous product, contact the law firm of Hanson & Mouri in Riverside, CA today.
 You may have a product liability claim for compensation.

 Product liability is the legal liability a manufacturer or distributor incurs for producing or selling a defective product.
 The term refers to liability of any or all parties along the chain of manufacture of a product for damage caused by that product.
 Products that contain inherent defects that cause harm to consumers are the subject of product liability claims.